 Health Professions Recruitment and Exposure Program (HPREP)

-The Health Professions Recruitment and Exposure Program (HPREP) is an academically challenging enrichment program that offers minority and underrepresented high school students a glimpse of education and career opportunities in healthcare professions.
-Taught by UT Southwestern medical, graduate, and allied health students, faculty, and staff from diverse cultural backgrounds, HPREP helps high school students to understand the level of commitment needed to pursue a future in science and medicine.
+The Health Professions Recruitment and Exposure Program (HPREP) is an academically challenging enrichment program that offers minority and underrepresented high school students a glimpse of education and career opportunities in health care professions.
+Taught by medical, graduate, and allied health students, faculty, and staff from diverse cultural backgrounds, HPREP helps high school students to understand the level of commitment needed to pursue a future in science and medicine.

-Originally intended for students of the Dallas Independent School District, limited funding is now available for students from other school districts.
+STARS originally was intended for students of the Dallas Independent School District, but limited funding is now available for students from other school districts as well.
 Interested students and teachers should contact the STARS Program at 214-648-9505 or 1-800-81-STARS.